By Romana Rubeo

 One moment in particular stays with me.
 During the war in 2021, I invited Wafa to participate in an episode of an Italian podcast.

 Amid the ongoing Israeli airstrikes, Wafa spoke live from Gaza.
-The roar of Israeli fighter jets was relentless, and though the audience couldn’t see it, her children were with her.
+The roar of Israeli fighter jets was relentless, and though the audience couldn’t see her, they could hear her children huddled close to her.

 She spoke calmly and firmly, her voice unwavering, exposing the reality of life under bombardment.
 Between pauses, she would turn to her children and quietly reassure them, saying, “Shhh, it’s just fireworks.”